exploring self-realization, sacred personhood, and full humanity

 Word Gems is my personal collection of best things, gold nuggets, from all fields of enquiry.
-However, if pressed to state what is most instructive and valuable to me in terms of imparting wisdom, I would have to say that the concept of the true self is probably number one.
+However, if pressed to state what is most instructive and valuable to me in terms of imparting wisdom, I would have to say that the concept of the true self is near the top of the list.

 what is this 'true self' and 'false self'